christianhuth/helm-starter/README.md

 ## Needed changes after creation

-After running the above command to create a chart from a starter template you still have to apply some changes to the created files.
+After running the above command you still have to apply some changes to the created files.

 1. `Chart.yaml`:
    1. change `appVersion`